gao-lab/FunTFBS/README.md

    If this package is not installed, just type "install.packages("data.table")" for installation.

 ## Installation
-The "funTFBS" file can be run directly, also you can add this path to PATH environment variable.
+The "funTFBS" file can be run directly, also you can add this path to the PATH environment variable.

 `export PATH=$PATH:/the path of this package`